 6 Days tour from Casablanca to Marrakech

-Discover a millenary culture with a great artistic heritage.
-Get to know the most important imperial cities in Morocco: explore Marrakech, its gardens and its crazy street markets, discover the fascinating old Medina of Fez with a local guide, and visit Chefchaouen, Fes, and Casablanca.
+on this 6 days Morocco tour from Casablanca to Marrakech you will Discover a millenary culture with a great artistic heritage.
+Get to know the most important imperial cities in Morocco: explore Marrakech, its gardens, and its crazy street markets, discover the fascinating old Medina of Fez with a local guide, and visit Chefchaouen, Fes, and Casablanca.
 Ride camels across the Sahara alongside Berber cameleers and sleep in starlit tents nestled among golden sand dunesand enjoy Berber music, get to know their cultures, visit the Ziz valley with Todra gorge then the roses valley. visit the old Kasbah of Ait Ben Haddou of Unesco world heritage.

 6 Days tour Casablanca – imperial Cities